 34% of Canadians feel anxious about their debt

 40% of Canadians feel comfortable about their debt.
-(I say complacent.
-They are meeting their monthly payment obligations.)
+(I say ‘complacent’ because they are meeting their monthly payment obligations.)

-They’re still cited as one of the top reasons for divorce.
-I’ve even seen money problems affect people’s health.
+Money problems are still one of the top reasons for divorce.
+(I’ve even seen money problems affect people’s health.)

 It all comes down to the proper management of cash flow